-CenturyLink continues to maintain its corporate headquarters in Monroe and add new jobs.
+CenturyLink continues to maintain its corporate headquarters in Monroe and construction on the headquarters expansion needed to support attainment of employment and payroll commitments contained in the CEA is progressing.
 Under the CEA, CenturyLink's performance is assessed annually relative to payroll obligations.
-The most recent obligation includes \$1.5 million in new payroll for the project year ending December 31, 2010.
-CenturyLink reported \$5.0 million in new payroll for the period ending December 31, 2010, exceeding the new payroll requirement of \$1.5 million.
-CenturyLink's next obligation includes \$7.8 million in new payroll during 2011.
+The most recent obligation includes \$31.5 million in new payroll for the project year ending December 31, 2013.
+For the project year ending December 31, 2013, CenturyLink reported \$25.7 million in new payroll.
+CenturyLink did not meet the 2013 performance requirement.
+CenturyLink's next obligation includes \$42.6 million in new payroll during 2014.